mazeitor/graphmongo/README.md

 edges = graph.GetEdges(label=6).GetNeighbours().Fetch()
 ```

 Using **disjunction** option to get desired related nodes.
 GetNeighbour method grasp all related nodes given as an input a collection of nodes.
-Sometimes, we would like other kind of answers like, related nodes are not linked with the input nodes (for instance a link between input nodes) or nodes in previous queries.
+Sometimes, we would like other kind of answers like: related nodes not linked with the input nodes (for instance a link between input nodes) or maybe get the nodes in previous queries.
 We can achieve that with [List](https://docs.python.org/2/library/functions.html?highlight=list#list) operators but when the pipe feature is used we lose this possibility.
 To solve that problem, the GraphMongo framework has an option to allow works with it.
-This option is called "disjunction" which is a list type that can takes as an option values "nodes" and "accumulated".
-The "nodes" value remove the input nodes from the output and the "accumulated" value removes the previous grasped nodes from the output.
+This option is called "disjunction" and can take "nodes" and "accumulated" values.
+The "nodes" option removes the input nodes from the output and the "accumulated" option removes the previous grasped nodes from the output.

 ```python
 ###get related nodes of related nodes of nodes with label 6